 Most couples experience a range of common issues, this is perfectly normal and natural.
 However, at times couples get stuck in how to approach a problem.
 Often it is not the problem in itself that is the issue but it is the way both partners relate to their differences that causes the most distress.
-When a couple gets caught in reactive cycles, patterns of conflict, avoidance of issues, symptoms in one partner, or chronic distance or stonewalling, can often settle in.
+When a couple gets caught in reactive cycles, patterns of conflict, avoidance of issues or symptoms in one partner, chronic distance or stonewalling, can settle in.

 In couples therapy, I encourage each partner to see their part in the relationship-dance and to become aware of how each person keeps the pattern going as well as how they can change it to steer themselves in the direction of a more mature and happy relationship.
 As partners release stuck patterns in their relationship dynamic they find new energy for themselves and their life.

 My approach to couples therapy is informed by evidence based research and therapies which have shown to be effective even when couples are in significant distress, on the verge of separation, or whose problems have a long history, as well as couples who may not be as distressed but who would nonetheless like to enhance their relationship.

 I work with both heterosexual and same-sex couples.

 Some of the issues couples come to therapy with are: